-- ♦ Head coverings (hats, caps, toboggans, earmuffs, hoods) cannot be worn while in the buildings or classrooms. - ◊ Do rags, bonnets, hair wraps, hairnets, or bandanas are not permitted. - ♦ Fish hooks worn on any clothing are not allowed. - $\diamond$ Belts must be buckled and sashes tied. - ◊ Sunglasses covering the eyes may not be worn in the buildings or classrooms. - $\diamond$ Curlers or head combs may not be worn in hair. - ♦ Clothing accents that could be used as a weapon are not to be worn or brought to school.
+- ♦ Hoods cannot be worn while in the buildings or classrooms. - ♦ Do rags, bonnets, hair wraps, hairnets, or bandanas are not permitted. - ♦ Sunglasses covering the eyes may not be worn in the buildings or classrooms. - ♦ Curlers or head combs may not be worn in hair. - ♦ Clothing accents that could be used as a weapon are not to be worn or brought to school.